1. Home

 As a physical therapist who’s worked with many older adults recovering from a variety of fractures, I’m passionate about helping older adults understand, manage, and prevent stress fractures to maximize daily comfort and quality of life.

-In this article, I will cover the symptoms of stress fractures, how they are diagnosed, and how they are managed.
+In this article, I will cover common stress fracture symptoms, how they are diagnosed, and how they are managed.
 By the end of this article, I hope that you will feel more confident in your understanding of stress fractures to help minimize disability and make the best choices for your long-term health.

 What Is a Stress Fracture?